paja-R/deV/readme.txt

-This font was designed and published by pajaR_19 on 20 08 2019
+deV font was designed and published by pajaR_19 on 20 08 2019

 LICENCE